Utah Parks Company

 Upon the resignation of C.R.
 Gray as director in 1932, W.R.
 Jeffers, the executive vice president of the Union Pacific System, was appointed director. he served until 1945 when Mr. Ashby began his tenure as president.

-As the utah Parks Company experienced growth in the tourist trade, it became necessary to appoint a manager to take direct control of the operations.
+As the Utah Parks Company experienced growth in the tourist trade, it became necessary to appoint a manager to take direct control of the operations.
 In 1957, A.E.
 Stoddard, the president of Union Pacific and director of the Utah Parks Company, appointed Fred Warner as the first manager.
 He was succeeded in 1960 when T.E.
 Murray became manager.

-By the late 1960's, efforts were underway to sell or donate the utah Parks Company.
+By the late 1960's, efforts were underway to sell or donate the Utah Parks Company.
 Several organizations were considered such as the General Host Corporation and the Up With People Organization.
 It wasn't until 1974 that the formal donation was made and accepted by the United State Government.
 J.C.
 Kenefick, president of Union Pacific, made the final arrangement.

 From Frommer's Review, 2007:

 This handsome lodging facility is a wonderful place to stay, but the main draw is, as they say, location, location, location.
 Built in 1925 by the Union Pacific Railroad, the original Zion Lodge was destroyed by fire in 1966, then rebuilt the following year, and restored to its historic appearance in 1991.
 The only lodging within the park boundaries, Zion Lodge offers several types of accommodations.
-Situated in a valley with spectacular views of the park's rock cliffs, the charming and genuinely historic cabins are our first choice here because they seem to perfectly fit the national park ambience.
+Situated in a valley with spectacular views of the park's rock cliffs, the charming and genuinely historic cabins are our first choice here because they seem to perfectly fit the national park ambiance.
 Each cabin has a private porch, stone (gas-burning) fireplace, two double beds, and pine board walls.
 The comfortable motel units are good for those who prefer more modern accommodations, with two queen-size beds, a private porch or balcony, and all the usual amenities except televisions.
 Rollaways and cribs are available in the motel rooms but not the cabins.
 The motel suites, very plush and spacious, have one king-size bed, a separate sitting room with a queen-size hide-a-bed, and a refrigerator.

 Ranger programs are offered in the lodge auditorium during the summer.
 A gift shop sells everything from postcards and T-shirts to top quality silver-and-turquoise American Indian jewelry.
 The lodge fills quickly during the summer, so make reservations as far in advance as possible.